 Respondents were provided the following definition of the term “affordable housing”: The U.S. Department of Housing and Urban Development (HUD) defines “affordable housing” as housing that accounts for no more than 30% (or about one-third) of a household’s income.
 This suggestion includes basic utilities like water, heat and electricity.

 - Using this calculation, one-half (49%) of Oregonians define their housing situation as affordable, compared to 34% who say it is not.
 11% of respondents do not pay rent or a mortgage and 6% percent are unsure.
 The percentage who define their housing situation as affordable has declined fairly dramatically compared to DHM Panel results from 2016-2019, in which 60-65% said their housing situation was affordable, likely a result of the pandemic economy.
-Belief that one’s housing situation is affordable tends to increase with age, higher income levels, and higher levels of educational attainment (Q7).
+The belief that one’s housing situation is affordable tends to increase with age, higher income levels, and higher levels of educational attainment (Q7).

 - Just over one-half (55%) of Oregonians say that if an emergency arose that would cost them and their household $1,000, they would be able to pay for the emergency and pay their rent or mortgage on time, while 32% said they would be unable to afford such an expense.
 Additionally, 9% of respondents do not pay rent or a mortgage and 4% percent are unsure.
 The percentage who would be unable to afford such an expense (32%) is up 10 points from DHM Panel results from 2016 (22%) and seven points from 2019 (25%).
 Men are more likely than women to say they can afford such an expense (64% vs. 47%) (Q8).